KERMIT: Knowledge Graph Completion of Enhanced Relation Modeling with Inverse Transformation: Preliminaries

-\textbf{SimKGC for link prediction}.
-Since our approach is based on SimKGC, in order to make this paper to be self-contained, we will spend some effort to describe this baseline in detail.
-SimKGC \cite{wang-etal-2022-simkgc} is the one of the latest example of link prediction and is the first textual encoding method that outperforms its embedding-based counterparts for the task of link prediction.
-The SimKGC method uses BERT \cite{devlin-etal-2019-bert} as the encoder to embed textual information of a triple $(h,r,t)$ to the semantic space.
-During training, two BERT encoders initialized with the same pre-trained weights are adopted to encode the input $h, r$ and the expected output $t$.
-Namely, the predicted embedding for the ($h$, $r$) pair is denoted as $e_{hr}$, while $e_t$ represents the direct embedding of the tail information alone.
-Now let's delve into the steps involved in obtaining the embeddings for $e_{hr}$ and $e_t$:
+\textbf{Text-based methods for KGC}.
+To ensure this paper is self-contained, we will provide a general introduction to the principles of text-based methods.
+Typically, a text-based model is designed to learn a score function $f(\mathcal{D}(h), \mathcal{D}(r), \mathcal{D}(t))$ for a specific triple $(h,r,t)$ based on its textual description, where a higher score indicates greater plausibility.
+For simplicity, we denote the score function as $f(h,r,t)$.
+The majority of text-based approaches employ BERT \cite{devlin-etal-2019-bert} to encode the textual information of a triple $(h,r,t)$ into semantic space.
+Two independently functioning BERT encoders with the same initial pre-trained weights are used to process the input $(h, r)$ and the output $t$.
+The embedding of the $(h, r)$ pair is noted as $e_{hr}$, while $e_t$ denotes the embedding of the tail entity.
+We will now examine the steps for generating $e_{hr}$ and $e_t$ embeddings:

-Leaving $H_\text{desp}, R_\text{desp}, T_\text{desp}$ be the tokenized textual descriptions of $h, r, t$, we have
+Leaving $H_\text{desc}, R_\text{desc}, T_\text{desc}$ be the tokenized textual descriptions of $h, r, t$, we have